sonertari/PFFW/README.md

 	+ Extract src.tar.gz and and sys.tar.gz under /usr/src/
 	+ Apply the patches under openbsd/pffw
 	+ Update the sources with the stable branch changes if any
-	+ Follow the instructions in release(8), this step takes about 6 hours on a relatively fast amd64 computer and about 55 hours on a Raspberry Pi 4
+	+ Follow the instructions in release(8), this step takes about 6 hours on a relatively fast amd64 computer and longer than 60 hours on a Raspberry Pi 4
 		+ Build the kernel and reboot
 		+ Build the base system
 		+ Make the release, use the dest and rel folders created above: